Tumbleweed-64/ClippyEdit/README.md

 - Finish the features on the "📎" button
 - Fix a bug with the Hot Dog Stand theme that interferes with the other themes
 - Give Clippy some more jokes.
 These should trigger when you load a file, try to write, and other inconvienient times for someone to be making fun of your writing in some way.
 - I will be rewriting this soon with Java, but the old repo will still be kept here if anybody wants the classic experience.
+Note that you will need the dotnet runtime version 7-something, I believe, because C# is very pushy about that for some reason.
+I wish I could make Clippy say some more stuff, but I'm on Linux now and I have no idea how to install dotnet :P. As I said, I will remake in in Java and hopefully make it even better, but Swing is a little wacky.